younata/coz-e/src/future_ideas.md

 I also want to get these out of my head so that I can stop thinking about them when I should be thinking about/working on/doing research for the main build.

-## V2 Electric Airplane

-This would be an entirely new airplane.
-One of the things I want to do with this is make a larger, 4+ person airplane.
-This would likely be made most of carbon fiber, with the battery compartment being lined with fiberglass (because fiberglass is non-conductive, unlike carbon fiber).
-Other thoughts include changing the fuselage side structure to make ingress & egress easier.
-As well as every other mod described here.

 ## Carbon Fiber Canard, Wings, Strakes and Winglets

 Just shy of making an entirely new airplane is replacing most of the exterior with carbon fiber parts.
 This would almost certainly result in a ton of weight savings, but would also require a lot of testing of sample pieces to get right.
 Especially if I want to try to get a similar level of strength as a fiberglass part, but with less layups.

+## Ducted Propeller

+This will likely be the first mod I try.

+This would be adding an airfoil in the shape of a ring around the propeller to turn it into a ducted fan.
+Ducted fans are more efficient than standard propellers.
+The only question is how much more efficient this is, and is it worth the extra weight?

 ## Heated Canard, Wings, Strakes and Winglets